irahorecka/bart-weather/README.md

-# BART_weather
+# bart-weather
 ## **Introduction**
-**BART_weather** is a data science project.
+**bart-weather** is a data science project.
 It gathers data on departing BART trains across the Bay Area and pairs this with weather information at the departure location.
 <br>
 <p align = 'center'>
 <img src=https://i.imgur.com/5dcTP1s.png alt="LCD with I2C backpack - RPi"